-Thanks to a recent decision by the European Commission regarding the “right to be forgotten”, Google has introduced a new feature that enables people to ask for the deletion of webpages that include their personal details from search results.
-Google is dedicated to following the ruling by eliminating search results that are deemed as “irrelevant, outdated, or excessive for their original purposes.”
+Thanks to a recent decision made by the European Commission regarding the “right to be forgotten,” Google has introduced a new feature as a response to this development.
+This new feature enables individuals to make requests for the removal of webpages that include their personal information from search results.
+In accordance with the ruling, Google has affirmed its dedication to adhering to the directive by eliminating search results deemed as “irrelevant, outdated, or excessive for their original purposes.”
+This move underscores Google’s commitment to safeguarding individuals’ privacy and ensuring compliance with regulatory requirements.

 Best of all, while this is an EU ruling, nowhere that I can see is Google limiting search engine result removal to EU citizens.
 On the request form, Google does ask for a form of photo ID and what country’s laws apply to your request, but Google also states specifically that the photo ID requested doesn’t need to be government issued.
 That opens up an opportunity for US and other non-EU residents to also clear their names if they need to do so.